RomanTurner/flavorites-frontend/README.md

-# Flavorites, the Pine Meal Planner
+# Flavorites: the Pine Meal Planner 🌲

 Thank you for spending the time on checking out this project.
 It really is a labor of love, and if you have any code review or notes I would enjoy talking about them or design decisions.
 Please reach me through my account information on my GitHub profile.

 ## Accessability
 I am using gifs and images in this walkthrough.
-If you or the screen reader can not interepret I will place links to the direct code that I am referencing under each image.
+If you or the screen reader can not interepret the images I will place links to the direct code that I am referencing under each image.
 Note on the GIFs, everything I go over here is covered in the demo video.
 The subtitles of the demo video are provided by Youtube.

 ### Table of Contents
 1. [Purpose](#purpose)